ctontario/slate/source/includes/_Committee.md

         "type": "string",
         "description": "The effective date of a change of status" },
-      "parentInstitutionId": {
-        "type": "string",
-        "description": "The ID of the parent institution" }
+      "parentInstitutionId": {"type": "string", "description": "The ID of the parent institution"}
     },
     "required": ["name", "code", "type", "status", "parentInstitutionId"] }